grantmacken/tbx/README.md

  - selected treesitter parsers and queries
  - some preconfigured lsp and filetype config files

+## Locations

+I use /usr/local/share/nvim/site as the location for the selected neovim plugins, parsers, queries, and preconfigured lsp and ftplugins

+<--
+TODO
+## Mason

+mason is a neovim packea

 This toolbox is built **from** 2 other containers.
 These containers are built in sequence.